Temperance-Godwin/Constellation-Global-Task/README.md

 # Constellation-Global-Specialist-Task

-## In this task, i migrated excel files into MongoDb using Jupyter notebook.
+## In this task, i wrote a script on Jupyter Notebook to migrate the data to MongoDB cluster.